TummyOnTrack/TummyOnTrack/README.md

 The following **required** functionality is completed:

 Login/Signup
-- [ ]	User can signup/login using username/password
+- [x ]	User can signup/login using username/password
-- [ ]	New user can create an account and add one or more kids' profiles
+- [ x]	New user can create an account and add one or more kids' profiles
-- [ ]	The current signed in user will be persisted across restarts
+- [x ]	The current signed in user will be persisted across restarts

 Parent Role
 - [ ]	User(Parent role) can set daily target points for each child